In the ever-changing world of sales, you’ve probably seen the term ‘social selling’ floating around.

 4. 31% of B2B salespeople say that social selling tools helped them build deeper relationships with clients (eMarketer)

 If you’re a company that offers more than one product or solution, this should be a real incentive to start social selling.
-Platforms like LinkedIn and Twitter can be a great way to continue to engage with existing clients long after they’ve bought from you.
+Social media is a great way to continue to engage with existing clients long after they’ve bought from you.

 By connecting with them on LinkedIn, you’re opening the door for further conversation.
 If you’re posting or sharing about another service that your company offers, your connections will see this and learn more about your products without you having to engage them directly.